everypinio/hardpy/docs/examples/operator_msg.md

 1. Launch [CouchDH instance](../documentation/database.md#couchdb-instance).
 2. Create a directory `<dir_name>` with the files described below.
 3. Launch `hardpy run <dir_name>`.

-### description

-The `set_operator_message()` function is used to send a message to the operator, which is stored in the **statestore** database.
-This function is primarily intended for events that occur outside of the testing environment.
-For messages during testing, please use the [run_dialog_box](./../documentation/pytest_hardpy.md/#run_dialog_box) function.

-To use:

-Call method `set_operator_message()` if you want a message to appear in the operator panel for the operator when the condition you specify is met.

 ### conftest.py